TyronSmiteApril/TSA-ebikerentals/README.md

 - Time-based rental cost calculation ($1 per 5 minutes)
 - Supports both **qb-target** and **ox-target** for interactions
 - Dynamic billing from player bank accounts using **qb-banking**
-- Automatic removal of bikes left unattended for more than 5 minutes

 ## Requirements
 This script requires the following dependencies: